sifiwizard/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+User may register an account and login into the site.
+Urls can be shared but can not be accesed by other users.

 ## Final Product